-You many wonder why someone would bother to can dry beans.
+You many wonder why someone would bother canning dried beans.

 After all, they are already in a perfect storage condition, right?
 Well, not always.
-Dried beans still need water and time to cook, and if you are in a situation where they are at a premium, then dried beans are not easy to use.
+Dried beans still need water and time to cook, and if you are in a situation where time water, or heat to cook are at a premium, then dried beans are not easy to use.
 Having to spend time soaking, then draining and cooking beans also can take up to 6 hours.
 Opening a can of already cooked beans and heating is so much simpler, really.

-Canned beans can be used in a variety of different ways.
+Canning dried beans means they can be used in a variety of different ways.

 First, I start by rinsing and sorting the dried beans.